over300laughs/goaktify/README.md

 > **Note:** Unfortunately I didn't have time to fully implement the unit tests in their fullest.
 However, there is a fair amount of database setup in place.
 See `tests/handlertests/handler_test.go` to view the test code.

-To view the database you can go to `http:localhost:5050` using pgAdmin in a browser as usual.
+To view the database you can go to `http://localhost:5050` using pgAdmin in a browser as usual.

 For convenience here is the database information:
-Host: fullstack-postgres
+- Host: fullstack-postgres
-User: postgres
+- User: postgres
-Password: postgres (gasp)
+- Password: postgres (gasp)
-Database Name: aktify_db_1
+- Database Name: aktify_db_1
-Port: 5432
+- Port: 5432

+pgAdmin Credentials:
+- u: live@admin.com
+- p: password

 And here is the curl commands to run: